For Iraqis, violence is still part of life

 The last 12,000 American troops are packing up and leaving Iraq before the end of 2011, more than eight years after the U.S.-led invasion that ousted Sunni dictator Saddam Hussein.

-In a low-key Baghdad ceremony on Thursday, U.S. Vice President Joe Bide praised American and Iraqi troops for bringing the war to an end.
+In a low-key Baghdad ceremony on Thursday, U.S. Vice President Joe Biden praised American and Iraqi troops for bringing the war to an end.

-The sectarian slaughter that made global headlines four years ago has passed as American troops and retrained Iraqi military pushed back Sunni insurgents and the Shi'ite militias backed by neighboring Iran.
+The sectarian slaughter that made global headlines four years ago has passed as American troops and retrained Iraqi military pushed back Sunni insurgents and the Shi'ite militias backed by neighbouring Iran.

 But Iraqis are wary on how their country will fare once the Americans leave.
 The Americans are seen as an occupying force by many but welcomed by others who believe they act as a buffer amid the country's still volatile sectarian mix.